 Richard Leigh MBACP (Reg.and Accredited)

 My aim is to enable clients to find their own inner resources for resolving personal problems.
 I will help individuals to identify underlying causes to mental health concerns and find more effective ways of coping.
-The outcomes you can expect may include a greater ability to handle life’s challenges, improved emotional wellbeing, manage change, build resilience and create a more fulfilling way of living.
+The outcomes you can expect may include a greater ability to handle life’s challenges, manage change, build resilience, and improve one's mental and emotional wellbeing.

 Please see below for an outline of how I work, based on the philosophy of the Person-Centred Counselling approach.